 Conservatory Brass Scholarship

-These scholarships covers up to full tuition and up to full room and board costs at Bard.
+These scholarships cover up to full tuition and up to full room and board costs at Bard.
 Two scholarships in each category are awarded each year to incoming students.

 Joan Tower Composition Scholarship

 This annual scholarship, funded by a group of generous donors in honor of composition faculty member Joan Tower's 75th birthday, is given annually to an applicant in composition and provides $10,000 toward tuition costs at The Bard Conservatory.